Kol07/AppDevFinale/README.md

 # AppDevFinale
 Combination of my groups code and changes made to my own after the original presentation to take part in Outstanding Project Presentation.

-This project was a effort of 5 group members.
+This project was an effort of 5 group members.
 1. Rayden (Products)
 2. Dong En (Events)
 3. Trisven (Login/Membership)